typelevel/cats-effect/docs/tracing.md

 As a note of caution, fiber tracing generally introduces overhead to applications in the form of higher CPU usage, memory and GC pressure.
-Always remember to performance test your specific application with tracing enabled before deploying it to a production environment!
+Always remember to performance test your specific application with and without tracing enabled before deploying it to a production environment!

 ## Asynchronous stack tracing